 More countries mean more options for logging into services that are geo-restricted or censored.

-NordVPN has over 5,100 servers in 60 countries.
+NordVPN has over 5842 servers in 59 countries worldwide which is an increase from last year when we reported it had 5,100 servers in 60 countries.
 This is one of the largest VPN networks in existence.
 This great size gives you the benefits we just covered.
 It also gives NordVPN the ability to offer specialized servers and services like those we cover later in this article.

 Streaming and Torrenting